-- Once the student meets the criteria of the EXIT code, an EXIT records with a D27: Exit/Withdrawal Type of 22= Student with disabilities who met the district graduation requirements for a regular diploma, but is remaining in school to receive transitional services deemed necessary by the IEP team should be submitted in the KIDS system. - If D27: Exit/Withdrawal Type=22, then D29: Post-Graduation Plans must be 9=Receiving special education transition services. - If D27: Exit/Withdrawal Type=22, then D32: Primary Disability Code must be a valid, nonblank value. - The student will then continue to receive transitional services in following years and will be submitted on subsequent KIDS records until he/she is no longer receiving transitional services. - Once the student is no longer receiving transitional services, another EXIT record should be submitted with a D27: Exit/Withdrawal Type of 8=Graduated with regular diploma.
+- Once the student meets the criteria of the EXIT code, an EXIT records with a D28: Exit/Withdrawal Type of 22= Student with disabilities who met the district graduation requirements for a regular diploma, but is remaining in school to receive transitional services deemed necessary by the IEP team should be submitted in the KIDS system. - If D28: Exit/Withdrawal Type=22, then D35: Primary Disability Code must be a valid, nonblank value. - The student will then continue to receive transitional services in following years and will be submitted on subsequent KIDS records until he/she is no longer receiving transitional services. - Once the student is no longer receiving transitional services, another EXIT record should be submitted with a D28: Exit/Withdrawal Type of 8=Graduated with regular diploma.
 (Failure to submit this second EXIT record could result in the student appearing as an unresolved exit in the DGSR)

-This EXIT code does not apply to all students with disabilities who remain in school beyond their fouryear cohort.
+This EXIT code does not apply to all students with disabilities who remain in school beyond their four- year cohort.
 It only applies to students with disabilities who have met the graduation requirements for a regular diploma but are remaining in school to receive transitional services deemed necessary by the IEP team.
 Please note that a regular diploma refers to the general diploma the school/district issues to the general population.
 It does not include an alternate graduation plan for students that are not in the regular curriculum.